Free Ohio Arrests & Criminal Records: Search Every OH County

 For a large overview of the entire United States, there is also the option to search the national sex offender registry through the United States Department of Justice’s National Sex Offender public website.

-How To Search the Operating a Motor Vehicle While Intoxicated (OMVI) Registry
+Operating a Motor Vehicle While Intoxicated (OMVI) Registry: How To Search the Database

 The registry does not include convictions more than 20 years old or those of deceased people.
 Juvenile offenses are included.

-A screenshot of Ohio's Habitual Offender Registry from the Ohio Department of Public Safety shows the required fields to filter the result, which includes full name, ZIP code, and county from the drop-down box.
+A screenshot of Ohio's Habitual Offender Registry from the Ohio Department of Public Safety shows the required fields to filter the results and the search results, including the name, court code, case number, zip code, state, and county.

 Source: Ohio’s Department of Public Safety22